adrienlaws/meridian59-admin-docs/README.md

 dm mortal (fun fact, you can do "s mortal" as well. was sloppily done) dm immortal (same as above)

-dm appeal off
-dm appeal on
-dm guest appeal off (probably defunct) dm guest appeal on (same)
+dm appeal off | You will now hear appeals. dm appeal on | You will no longer hear appeals. dm guest appeal off | You will no longer hear guest appeals. (probably defunct) dm guest appeal on | You will now hear guest appeals. (same)